 1 - What is a Lottie?

 A Lottieor Lottie File or Lottie Animation is a very light file in JSON format that allows you to animate icons, logos or images within your site or application.
-These little animations can brighten up your layoutThis will improve user engagement and increase conversion rates.
+These small animations can brighten up your page layoutThis will improve user engagement and increase conversion rates.

-Nowadays, with plugins or a little code, you can easily integrate Lotties into WordPress but also in Divi !
+Nowadays, thanks to plugins or a little code, you can easily integrate Lotties into WordPress but also in Divi !